 Attracting, developing and retaining great employees is a necessary but expensive process.
 But what would happen if those employees decide it's time for them to move on either to retirement or a new role?
 How can you ensure that the skills and knowledge that is critical to the success of your business is not lost when they leave?
 The simple, cost-effective answer is through a mentoring platform.

-By putting a programme in place to actively develop your employees you are showing your commitment to them and in turn they are more likely to show commitment to your organisation.
+By putting a program in place to actively develop your employees you are showing your commitment to them and in turn they are more likely to show commitment to your organisation.

 Mentoring provides an easy and cost-effective way for employees to connect and to share knowledge and experience.
 It always seems such a waste when a highly experienced employee retires and takes with them all the years of experience they have built up with them.

-A well-structured mentoring programme means that you will always have someone who is ready to step up to the plate when a key team member moves on.
+A well-structured mentoring program means that you will always have someone who is ready to step up to the plate when a key team member moves on.

 By enabling new hires to connect with more experienced employees you can help them to hit the ground running by providing a support system to help them get to grips with the knowledge, skills and culture needed to become a valuable player.

 Today's employees are looking to join organisations who offer ongoing professional development and clear progression opportunities.
-By offering a mentoring programme you can clearly demonstrate your commitment in this respect.
+By offering a mentoring program you can clearly demonstrate your commitment in this respect.

-Here are some of the key ingredients of a successful mentoring programme:
+Here are some of the key ingredients of a successful mentoring program:

-Identify what the purpose of your mentoring programme is; we have developed programmes with a wide range of purposes including facilitating Continuous Professional Development, influencing students to enter organisations, professions and industries and to provide a support network during the Covid19 pandemic.
+Identify what the purpose of your mentoring program is; we have developed programs with a wide range of purposes including facilitating Continuous Professional Development, influencing students to enter organisations, professions and industries and to provide a support network during the Covid19 pandemic.